aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c04-gapminder-assignment.md

 data.
 I initially chose a bar plot, but found that the bar plot summed the GDP per Capita’s of each country in each continent by stacking, which wasn’t a good comparison method for making our analysis.
-I then opted to use a boxplot, which more effectively showed the spread of GDP per Capita’s of each of the countries in each of the continents.
+I then opted to use a boxplot, which more effectively showed the range of GDP per Capita’s of each of the countries in each of the continents.

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).